 CT is a sensitive and an accurate method of measuring the degree of upper femoral epiphyseal tilt and detecting the disease in its early stage.
 Multiplane reconstruction allows assessment of the relationship of the femoral head to the metaphysis in three planes.
 However, the dose required for the examination means that it should not be used unless absolutely necessary.

-In the acute stage, marrow oedema results in increased signal on T2-weighted sequences, e.g. STIR.
-Marrow oedema is non-specific, and while it may indicate early bone changes in SUFE, there are numerous other causes, e.g. infection or tumour.
+In the acute stage, marrow oedema results in an increased signal on T2-weighted sequences, e.g. STIR.
+Marrow oedema is non-specific, and while it may indicate early bone changes in SUFE, there are numerous other causes, e.g. infection or a tumour.